Last updated on November 08, 2024

 Then, we will define the commands (also known as steps) that we will execute in our Ubuntu environment; these steps are:

-4. Build our project: We will generate the production build of our project using the npm run build command.
+command. - Build our project: We will generate the production build of our project using the

 name: npm-release